TUSTING: Beautiful Bags, Five Generations in the Making

 Every bag we sell becomes part of its owner’s story: these are signature pieces that, with the right care, will only become more beautiful over time and are often handed on to the next generation.
 A wonderful investment, designed to delight for a lifetime.

-You’ll find Edinburgh graduate of physiology and pharmacology Gillian at the helm for all things marketing, eCommerce and media at TUSTING.
-Brand equity is one of the most valuable things we have here at TUSTING; Gillian uses her wealth of management consultancy experience to manage our promotional activities and ensure that we never waver from the qualities and values that our customers love so much.
-When she’s not at her desk – or one of the many events she attends on our behalf – she can be found bouncing round a course of jumps on her little pink horse.
+You’ll find Edinburgh graduate of physiology and pharmacology Gillian at the helm for all things brand and customer-related at TUSTING.
+Brand equity is one of the most valuable things we have here at TUSTING; Gillian uses her wealth of management consultancy experience to manage our customers’ experience and ensure that we never waver from the qualities and values that our customers love so much.
+When she’s not at her desk – or one of the many events she attends on our behalf – she can be found bouncing around a course of jumps on her little pink horse.